 Cinnamon- Ground cinnamon adds a warm flavor to the muesli and uplifts other ingredients in the mix.
 It enhances the qualities of the nuts and gives the muesli depth of flavor.

 Pepitas- Pepitas are the green edible inside of pumpkin seeds.
-They're rich in magnesium as well as potassium and zinc.
 In addition to muesli, they're also a smart option to top salads for a crunch and even on top of porridge.

 Pecans- Pecans are a classic option in granola and baked goods.
 They taste especially good with cinnamon making them a great choice for this cinnamon-flavored muesli.
 Pecans also provide a great contrasting texture to the chewy dried fruit.